 Please contact admissions via email at [email protected] to determine if placement testing is necessary.
 Please register to attend the online orientation for further information about becoming a COA student.
 We look forward to assisting you.

-In addition to placement testing, we also proctoring:
+In addition to placement testing, we also offer proctoring for the following:

 Do you need to take the placement test but plan to attend another college?
 You can request a proctor exam by emailing [email protected] for instructions.